Risteard Ó Foghludha: Literary works

 Ó Foghludha held the position of manager in the company 'Underwood Typewriter Co. ", at 5 Leinster Street, up to April 1936 when he started working for An Gúm.
 For a period, he was editor at 'Brown and Nolan' before Éamon de Valera appointed him to Coimisiún na Logainmneacha (The Placenames Commission) in the year 1946.
 He was appointed editor of the translation of the Constitution of Ireland on 11 November 1936.

 Risteard Ó Foghludha died on 20 August 1957.
-On 25 August 1974, Tom O'Donnell, Minister for the Gaeltacht, unvailed a plaque on the house where he was born and where his relatives still live.
+On 25 August 1974, Tom O'Donnell, Minister for the Gaeltacht, unveiled a plaque on the house where he was born and where his relatives still live.
 A local primary school is named Scoil Fhiachra Éilgeach in his honour.
 The National University of Ireland awarded him D. Litt.
 Celt. it in 1939.